simonccc/btsmarthub-utils/README.md

 copy `example-config.py` to `config.py` and edit it

 'hub' are the smarthub details

 'logger' are the syslog server details

 'colors' to change or disable colors

-'cookies' is used for logging in to the router - change 'urn' if you want 'graphite' graphite server and prefix
+'cookies' is used for logging in to the router; urn is just a random thing - can be changed if required

+'graphite' graphite server and prefix

 # features